Biology Undergraduates Doing Research

 - Steps to take to do undergraduate research in our department

-- Talk to department's chair of undergraduate research, Professor Richard Howard, or talk to your faculty mentor or academic advisor.
+- Talk to department's chair of undergraduate research, Professor Christie Sahley, or talk to your faculty mentor or academic advisor.

-- Email professor who's research interests you, make an appointment to meet with them.
+- Email a professor whose research interests you, and make an appointment to meet with them.

 - Go to the Biology website to find research descriptions of what faculty are doing.